Efficient Stable Population Protocols for Parity and Beyond

 \section{Introduction}

 The model of population protocols originates from the seminal paper \cite{AAD+06}, providing tools suitable for the formal analysis of {\em pairwise interactions} between simple, indistinguishable entities referred to as {\em agents}.
 These agents are equipped with limited storage, communication, and computation capabilities.
 When two agents engage in a direct interaction, their states change according to the predefined {\em transition function}, which forms an integral part of the population protocol.
-The weakest assumptions in population protocols concern the fixed (constant-size) operational {\em state space} of agents, with the population size $n$, whether exact or approximate, not hard-coded into either the states or the transition function.
 It is assumed that a protocol starts in the predefined {\em initial configuration} of agents’ states representing the input, and it {\em stabilises} in one of the {\em final configurations} of states representing the {\em solution} to the considered problem.
 In~the standard {\em probabilistic variant} of population protocols adopted here, in each step of a protocol, the {\em random scheduler} selects an ordered pair of agents: the {\em initiator} and the {\em responder}, which are drawn from the whole population uniformly at random.
 The lack of symmetry in this pair is a powerful source of randomness utilised by population protocols.
 In the probabilistic variant, in addition to efficient {\em state utilisation}, one is also interested in the {\em time complexity}, where the {\em sequential time} refers to the number of interactions leading to the stabilisation of a protocol in a final configuration.